New York State Fair: Agriculture

 Agriculture is a large component of New York State, and a big part of the fair as well.
 The fairgrounds host a variety of displays, events, competitions, and attractions that teach fairgoers the importance of agriculture.

 In 2011, the fair had over 14,000 animals entered to be exhibited including horses, dairy cattle, rabbits, and dairy goats.
 In addition to animal entries, 2014 brought in over 10,000 agricultural entries including antique tractors, beverages, Christmas trees, flowers, forage, grain, and 4-H.

 The fair also aims to promote New York-grown products and foods.
 In 2008, the "Pride of New York Marketplace" occupied a permanent structure at the main entrance to the fairgrounds, selling various goods and foods produced in New York state.

-In 2013, the fair brought a new attraction to allow Fairgoers to sample different products from vendors in all regions of the state in the "Taste NY" tent.
-Each day, up to a dozen different food and beverage vendors would offer samples of their products.
+In 2013, the fair brought a new attraction to allow Fairgoers to sample products from vendors in all regions of the state in the "Taste NY" tent.
+Each day, up to a dozen food and beverage vendors would offer samples of their products.